January 11-February 20, 2014

 Deadline to enter: August 1, 2014.
 Download the entry form here.

 FREE Opening reception Saturday, November 15, 2014, 6-8 p.m.

 This all media juried exhibit will be open to St. Louis regional artists.
 Painting will be the theme of the exhibit, but does not necessarily have to be the media--this can be an all media exhibit where artists are encouraged to explore and push the boundaries of painting, redefine the meaning, intepret paint and painting with the media itself or in other media.
-Jurors: Artist Stefanie Jacobsen Kirkland, Director of Exhibitions, Craft Alliance, St. Louis; B.J.
-Vogt, artist, St. Louis.
+Jurors: Artist Stefanie Jacobsen Kirkland, Director of Exhibitions, Craft Alliance, St. Louis; B.j.
+Vogt, artist and independent curator, St. Louis.
 Deadline to enter: October 2014.
-Entry form available late Summer 2014.
+Entry form available Fall 2014.

 FREE Opening reception Saturday, January 17, 2015, 6-8 p.m.

 Nineteenth annual group exhibition curated by art faculties from 17-20 Midwest regional colleges and universities in Missouri & Illinois.
 Professors are invited to select two outstanding undergrad or grad level art students to their institution in this multi-media group exhibition.